chaosim/Talk/README.md

 Talk
 ====

 Talk is a programming language with one unusual feature: functions accept arguments at any place not just at the end.
-While most languages force you to declare functions this way:
+In other words, while most languages force you to declare functions this way:

     FunctionName(argument1, argument2)